mdashik123456/caesar-cipher/README.md

 1. Download all the files and put it same directory

-2. Run the Caesar_Cipher_Encryption_and_Decryption.py fileand enjoy
+2. Run the Caesar_Cipher_Encryption_and_Decryption.py file and enjoy